The AI Transformation Process — Maximising Benefits and Reducing Risk

 Loss of confidence in future investment

-Deliver Stage Output: AI initiatives delivered and embedded — with governed programme and project execution, measurable benefits tracked through formal benefits realisation, and operational ownership established to sustain and scale value safely.
+Deliver Stage Output: AI initiatives delivered and embedded — with governed programme and project execution, measurable benefits tracked through formal benefits realisation and operational ownership established to sustain and scale value safely.

 4. How Organisations Can Be Supported